-There are receptors within 300 metres of the carriageway which may be more sensitive to high noise levels on the westbound M54 east of Telford, the A49 in the middle of Hereford and on a section of the A40 north of Gloucester.
-There are many Noise Important Areas along the route, including major settlements such as Shrewsbury, Hereford and Gloucester.
+There are a substantial number of receptors within 300 metres of the carriageway, which may be exposed to higher noise levels on the A46 east of Coventry.
+There are a number of Noise Important Areas along the route, with concentrations along parts of the A38, A46 and A5 specifically.